 - Now, turn the heat on low and add the yogurt mixture.
 Immediately mix until everything is well combined, then cook on low heat for 1 minute.

 - Now, turn the heat to medium and add water as needed to adjust the consistency.
-Mix everything well and cover the lid.
+Mix everything well and cover with the lid.

 - Cook the curry for 10-12 minutes, or until the oil separates from the sides and the yogurt no longer smells raw.
 Be sure to stir the curry occasionally and add more water if necessary to adjust the consistency.